shiva123-coder/neupane-kitchen/README.md

 ## Deployment
+- This project was initially set up on GitHub using the Code Institue Gitpod Template.
+I have used the Code Institute gitpod template and named my repository.
+- After creating repository in github I then open the repository with Gitpod using green GitPod button on the github page.
+- I then use gitpod terminal throughout the build process to install library/packages and to create folders and files
+- git was used throughout the build process of this project as version control to Github
+  - git add was used to add the files to staging area
+  - git commit was used to commit my work with commit message
+  - git push was used to updates my committed changes and allows send them to remote repository.

 - Project was deployed to Heroku and process for setup and deployment are as below:

 #### Heroku setup
 1. Login to [Heroku](https://id.heroku.com/login) and create the app using create app button on heroku website once logged into the page.
 2. Give the desire name to the app and choose a region (In my case I have named my app as neupane-kitchen and choose a region as Europe)